Roland and Rattfink

-Roland and Rattfink is an American series of animated shorts produced and released from 1967 to 1972.
+Roland and Rattfink is an American series of animated shorts produced and released from 1968 to 1971.
 The main characters also made several guest appearances on The Pink Panther animated series.
-The series was produced by David H. DePatie and Friz Freleng.
+The series was produced by David H. DePatie and Friz Freleng and seventeen cartoons were produced.

 Plot

-The cartoons concerned blond, muscular, good-looking, pacifist "good guy" Roland and the many attempts by the evil, weedy, green-skinned (in most of the cartoons), mustachioed Rattfink to defeat or dispose of him.
+The cartoons concerned blond, muscular, handsome, pacifist "good guy" Roland and the many attempts by the evil, weedy, green-skinned (in most of the cartoons), mustachioed Rattfink to defeat or dispose of him.

 Roland and Rattfink were both voiced by Lennie Weinrib (except in "The Deadwood Thunderball" where they were voiced by John Byner and Dave Barry).

-"Hurts and Flowers" (one long, running joke about Rattfink destroying Roland's daisies) concludes with Rattfink getting killed and Roland leaving a daisy in a flowerpot on his grave.
+"Hurts and Flowers" (one long, running joke about Rattfink destroying flower child Roland's daisies) concludes with Rattfink getting killed and Roland leaving a daisy in a flowerpot on his grave.
 When Roland walks away, Rattfink's ghost rises from the grave to throw the flowerpot at him.
-Seventeen cartoons were produced.